Yapp Hung Fai: Club career

 Born in a Hakka family, Yapp finished his studies at Form 5 level.
-He was accepted by Queen's College Old Boys Association Secondary School for Form 6 but he gave it up to pursue his football dream.
+He was admitted by Queen's College Old Boys Association Secondary School for Form 6 but he gave it up to pursue his football dream.
 He had already represented Hong Kong at under-17 level.

 Workable

-Yapp Hung Fai started his professional career at Workable when he was only 17 under coach Lee Kin Wo and Chan Hiu Ming in 2007.
-His salary was only HK$5,000.
-During his time at Workable FC, he helped the team to an unexpected 1:0 win against South China AA in the 2007-08 Hong Kong League Cup.
+Yapp started his professional career at Workable in 2007 when he was only 17 under coaches Lee Kin Wo and Chan Hiu Ming.
+His salary was only HK$5,000 per month.
+During his time at the club, he helped the team to an unexpected 1–0 win against South China in the 2007–08 Hong Kong League Cup.

 Pegasus

-Yapp Hung Fai moved to Pegasus in 2009.
-After helping the club beat Citizen AA 2:1 to win the 2009-10 Hong Kong FA Cup and qualify for the 2011 AFC Cup, Yapp Hung Fai announced that he will join league champions South China AA along with teammate Lau Nim Yat.
-Yapp said he decided to join South China before the game and South China's Hong Kong location will be easier for him to attend school.
-He is also not worried about competing with Zhang Chunhui for the starting goalkeeper place.
+Yapp joined Pegasus in 2009.
+After helping the club beat Citizen 2–1 to win the 2009-10 Hong Kong FA Cup and qualify for the 2011 AFC Cup, Yapp announced that he would join league champions South China along with teammate Lau Nim Yat.
+Yapp said he decided to join South China before the game, and South China's location would make it easier for him to attend school.
+He was also not worried about competing with Zhang Chunhui for the starting goalkeeper position.

 South China

-In 2010, Yapp Hung Fai moved to Hong Kong First Division League champions South China AA.
+In 2010, Yapp moved to South China.
 On 29 September 2010, during Tottenham Hotspur's chief scout Ian Broomfield's visit to South China, he praised Yapp for his enormous potential.
 "He [Yapp] is not tall, but his reactions are sharp and he is quick to come out of the box to block strikers.
 He is also very committed and very well disciplined."

-After defeating East Bengal in the 2011 AFC Cup game at home on 14 April 2011, South China striker Mateja Kezman suggested that Yapp Hung Fai has what it takes to play in European football leagues.
+After defeating East Bengal in the 2011 AFC Cup game at home on 14 April 2011, South China striker Mateja Kezman suggested that Yapp has what it takes to play in European football leagues.

-During the summer of 2013, Yapp had agreed to a 4.5-year contract with Guizhou Renhe.
-However, his registration was denied by the Chinese Football Association on the grounds that Yapp did not qualify as a domestic player and as such, would violate the Chinese Super League stipulations which require all keepers to be domestic players.
+During the summer of 2013, Yapp agreed to a 4.5-year contract with Guizhou Renhe.
+However, his registration was denied by the Chinese Football Association because Yapp did not qualify as a domestic player and as such, would violate the Chinese Super League stipulations which require all keepers to be domestic players.

 Eastern

 In June 2014, Yapp returned to Eastern after his contract with South China expired.

-In 2016, Yapp helped Eastern win the first Hong Kong Premier League Trophy.
+In 2016, Yapp helped Eastern win their first Hong Kong Premier League trophy.

 On 28 September 2020, Yapp also helped Eastern win the 2019–20 Hong Kong FA Cup.
 It is the fifth FA cup trophy for Eastern.

 On 20 November 2024, Yapp played his 200th match for Eastern.

-In the 2024–25 season, Yapp helped Eastern win the FA Cup and Senior Shield Trophy.
+In the 2024–25 season, Yapp helped Eastern win the FA Cup and Senior Shield trophies.